-Content The assessment produces a rigorous estimate of aggregate demand fo long term. or homes in the short, medium and Have all contributions to total housing demand relevant to the urban market been considered?
+Content The assessment produces a rigorous estimate of aggregate demand for or homes in the short, medium and long term.
+Have all contributions to total housing demand relevant to the urban market been considered?
 Section 3 For example, population demographics, household projections, visitors, migrant workers (there for 1 year or less), students (there for the academic year) Note, students are less relevant to QLD.
 Further work on understanding seasonal workers is identified as a gap in this HDCA and an area for further work.
 Is the basis of the demand assessment the 2017 Statistics New Zealand medium household growth projection?
 If not, is any alternative projection justified?
 Section 1.5.2, section 3.2, section 3.3.1, section 3.3.2, section 3.5.2, section 4, section 6.3 and section 6.4.
 Does the assessment use rigorous methods to explore the range of demands for types, locations and price points to the extent relevant in the urban market?
 Section 4 Section 4 For example, (if relevant) the assessment matches demands of different population groups to housing types, locations and price points and forecasts the impact of demographic change; it also considers current unmet or latent demand if relevant to the urban market.
 Does the assessment produce an estimated number of dwellings required in the short, medium and long term for the area (broken down by associated districts if relevant)?
-Does the assessment provide estimates either side of the main projection with discussion of the key drivers of these estimates?
-Section 3.3 Section 3.4 Section 4 Section 6.3 Section 6.4 main projection, with discussion of the key drivers of these estimates?
-The assessment produces a rigorous estimate of the feasible develop ment capacity for housing provided for by current plans and development infrastructure.
-Does the assessment reasonably quantify all housing development capacity enabled by relevant proposed and operative RPSs, regional plans and district plans, and Section 5.1 Section 5.3 Appendix 9 is the assessment clear about what enabled capacity is also supported by development infrastructure?
+Does the assessment provide estimates either side of the main projection, with discussion of the key drivers of these estimates?
+Section 3.3 Section 3.4 Section 4 Section 6.3 Section 6.4 The assessment produces a rigorous estimate of the feasible developr for by current plans and development infrastructure. ment capacity for housing provided Does the assessment reasonably quantify all housing development capacity enabled by relevant proposed and operative RPSs, regional plans and district plans, and Section 5.1 Section 5.3 Appendix 9 is the assessment clear about what enabled capacity is also supported by development infrastructure?
 Section 5.2.4 Section 5.2.5 Section 2.4.1 Section 7.2.1